RN07 - Sociology of Culture

 Call for papers

-The ESA Research Network Sociology of Culture (RN7) announces its 8th midterm conference, which will take place on 10th–12th June 2020 at the University of Helsinki, Finland.
+The ESA Research Network Sociology of Culture (RN7) announces its 8th midterm conference, which will take place online on 10th–12th March 2021.

 The critique of culturally and politically dividing the world into essentialising entities such as ‘East’, ‘West’, ‘Orient’ and ‘Occident’ is now well established.
 Yet all sorts of seemingly objectively geographical, but in reality socio-culturally constructed, divisions survive or thrive: the global South versus the global North; southern Europe versus northern Europe; Eastern Europe versus Western Europe; so-called Eastern countries versus Western countries; eastern versus western districts of cities, regions and countries; and so on.